Finding Beauty

 Given his environmental passion and the emerging threat of a dam on the pristine Franklin River in Tasmania, Roger moved to Canberra in 1982 to work as a lobbyist for the Australian Conservation Foundation.
 He played a key role in the Franklin River campaign until the successful High Court decision in 1983 blocked the dam.
 Roger later wrote about the campaign in Battle for the Franklin (Fontana, 1984).

 In 1988, Roger branched out on his own.
-He founded Green Words & Images, a Canberra-based publishing service, and Green Words Training, a service providing training in computer use, writing, and publishing.
+He founded Green Words & Images, a Canberra-based publishing service, and Green Words Training, providing training in computer use, writing, and publishing.
 His clients included government agencies, national associations, universities, and companies.
-The business operated until 2001, employing around 20 staff.
-Following the end of the Green Words era, Roger wrote another book, this time about small businesses, titled Good Business, Bad Business (Wrightbooks, 2002).
+The business operated until 2001, employing around twenty staff.
+Following this period, Roger wrote another book, Good Business, Bad Business (Wrightbooks, 2002).

-In December 2015, Roger entered a nursing home, where he remained for nearly nine years.
-He passed away just short of his 69th birthday in December 2024.
+Roger spent his final years in fulltime nursing home care and passed away just short of his 69th birthday in December 2024.

 Images courtesy of Monika Binder